daffainfo/ctf-writeup/The Odyssey CTF/Black Pandora/README.md

 ![q2](images/q2.png)

 For question number 3, we can use `pstree` module to find the PID and the parent PID.
-Here is the command that I used to obtain the pid and ppid
+Here is the command I used to obtain the pid and ppid

 ```shell
 vol.py -f OdysseyVM-ded1be8a.vmem --profile=Win7SP1x64 psscan